-In this article, we will describe a gluten free Turkish bread recipe step by step with all the details.
+In this article, we will describe a gluten-free Turkish bread recipe step by step with all the details.
 In this way, no one will be deprived of this delicacy.
 If you’re ready, let’s get started.

-All About Gluten Free Turkish Bread
+All About Gluten Free Turkish Bread Recipe

 But how?
 Here in this article, we answer this question.
 This is a very special recipe!
 Please take note.

-Gluten Free Turkish Bread Ingredients
+Gluten-Free Turkish Bread Recipe Ingredients

 2 lb gluten-free flour